Dividend ETFs

 Investors typically use DIVO for:

 DIVO is managed by Amplify Investments, combining rigorous options execution with strong operational infrastructure.
+The fund is designed to be a "sleeve" within a larger portfolio—a dedicated income generator rather than the core engine of your wealth building.

 Methodology note: This review combines sponsor materials, public fund documents, market data, and editorial analysis.
 Holdings, yields, expense ratios, and distributions can change over time, so verify current details with the fund sponsor before making decisions.